Become a Godfather or Godmother of One of Our Cars

 LÉON BOLLÉE VOITURETTE - 1896

-Léon was a descendant of the renowned Amedée Bollée père et fils, French pioneers of the steam transmission.
-Built tricycles as from 1895 and gave them the name of “voiturette”, a name that later would become generic for small cars.
-As nickname this 3-wheeler was known as “la tue Belle-mère” (mother-in-law - murderer), because the passenger was seated up front.
-No suspension but capable of reaching a speed of 30 km/h, it was fast and dangerous.
-Claimed 1st and 2nd places in the first ever London-Brighton Run, in 1896.
-Notice the small steering wheel, an innovation back then.
+Léon was a descendant of the renowned Amédée Bollée père et fils, French pioneers of steam propulsion.
+He began building tricycles from 1895 onwards, giving them the name ‘voiturette’, a term that would later become generic for small cars.
+This three-wheeler was nicknamed ‘la tue Belle-mère’ (‘mother-in-law killer’), as the passenger was seated at the front.
+With no suspension but capable of reaching speeds of up to 30 km/h, it was both fast and dangerous.
+It claimed first and second places in the very first London–Brighton Run in 1896.
+Note the small steering wheel, an innovation at the time.

 MAZDA COSMO SERIES II - 1970